 However, LR has tried to make every provision to safeguard our clients’ needs and has submitted an application to the Dutch Competent Authority (Inspectie Gezondheidszorg en Jeugd, IGJ) for appointment as a Notified Body in the Netherlands.
 This will enable us to provide identical services to those we currently provide through our UK Notified Body, for Medical Devices (93/42/EEC) and In-Vitro Diagnostics Devices (98/79/EC).

-If, in the worst-case scenario, our application is not approved in time and in, what we view as the highly unlikely event of a hard Brexit, then we would be unable to provide Notified Body services for products entering the EU27 or UK markets.
+We still believe that a “hard” no-deal Brexit with no accommodation for critical areas such as medical devices on 29th March is unlikely.
+If, in the worst-case scenario, our application is not approved in time and in the case of a hard Brexit, then we would be unable to provide Notified Body services for products entering the EU27 or UK markets.
 Currently issued LR certificates would, in this scenario, cease to be valid with effect from the withdrawal date (30 March 2019 00:00 hrs CET).